alterfw/docs/docs/models/retrieving.md

 # Retrieving

-Hero offers a simple and powerful API to retrieve data.
+Alter offers a simple and powerful API to retrieve data.
 Let's supose that you have this `Car` model:

 ```php
 use Hero\Core\Model;